 - No mortgage: You get to earn income from property without buying one or having to afford a mortgage.

 - No deposit: If you buy a property to let, you need an average deposit of 25%.
 However, with rent to rent, your start-up costs will usually only be the rental deposit and decorating or furniture costs.

 - No legal expenses or stamp duty: since you are not purchasing the property, you don’t pay the usual transactional costs that come with buying a property, such as conveyancing fee or stamp duty.

 - If you want to eventually become a property owner, you can save your profits towards a deposit and other fees.

 Lease Option Agreement

-Similar to rent to rent, a lease option can be a great money-making strategy for those without much money to invest.
+Similar to rent-to-rent, a lease option can be a great money-making strategy for those without much money to invest.
 In short, a lease option is an agreement that allows you to take control of a property and make income from it.
-However, as opposed to rent to rent, a lease option agreement also gives you the right (but not the obligation) to buy the property later.
+However, as opposed to rent-to-rent, a lease option agreement also gives you the right (but not the obligation) to buy the property later.
 The fixed term for the agreement can be anything both you and the landlord are happy with.
 That said, typically lease agreements are around 3-5 years.

-The beauty of this strategy is that it doesn’t just allow you to make a monthly income from the property but also gives you an option to buy it later for an already agreed price.
+The beauty of this strategy is that it doesn’t just allow you to make a monthly income from the property but also gives you the option to buy it later for an already agreed price.
 And why is this great then?